NKID00/5DChessProtocolAnalysis/README.md

 - Analysis of passcode and its internal representation is located in `analysis/passcode.py`.

-- An unofficial online match server written in Rust is located in `5dcserver/` (unfinished yet).
+- An unofficial online match server written in Rust is located in `5dcserver/` (WIP).

 ## Build the unofficial online match server